patio-python/patio/README.md

 design approach.

-By design, the library should be suitable for small projects and the really large distributed projects, the general idea is the user simply split the project code base to tasks and where those who call and perform them.
+By design, the library should be suitable for small projects and the really large distributed projects.
+The general idea is that the user simply splits the projects code base functions on two roles, background tasks and functions triggers this background tasks.
-Also, this should help to your project scale horizontally.
-By make available workers or callers across the network using embedded TCP, or using plugins to communicate through the existing messaging infrastructure.
+Also, this should help your project to scale horizontally.
+It allows to make workers or callers available across the network using embedded TCP, or using plugins to communicate through the existing messaging infrastructure.

 Quickstart
 ----------

-The simplest example, which provides tasks in a thread pool:
+The minimal example, which executes tasks in a thread pool:

 ```python
 import asyncio